-Students are responsible for good behavior when using Academy Technology Resources - i.e., behavior comparable to that expected of students when they are in classrooms, school hallways, and other school premises and school sponsored events.
-Communications on the Internet are often public in nature.
-General school rules for behavior and communication apply.
-The Board does not approve any use of its Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying procedures.
+Students are responsible for good behavior when using Academy Information & Technology Resources - i.e., behavior comparable to that expected of students when they are in physical classrooms and academy buildings and at academy-sponsored events.
+Because communications the Internet are often public in nature, general academy rules for behavior and communication apply.
+The Board does not approve any use of its Information & Technology Resources that is not authorized by or conducted strictly in compliance with this policy and its accompanying procedures.

-Students may only use HVAM Technology Resources to access or use social media if it is done for educational purposes in accordance with their teacher's approved plan for such use.
+Students may only use Academy Information & Technology Resources to access or use social media if it is done for educational purposes in accordance with their teacher's approved plan for such use.